yqs112358/USBCopyer/README.md

 ## Execution

-The main program is executed directly without pop-ups.
-If you need to close it, please use Task Manager to end the process.
+Directly execute the main program.
+No pop-ups and windows will show.
+If you need to terminate the program, please use Task Manager to end the process.

 When a USB disk being inserted, the program opens a new thread responsible for its work: traversing the directory and copying files to the specified location by directory level, file type, file size, etc. as limited by the configuration file.